Tilt Renewables North Range Traverse

 The 25km North Range Traverse starts at 9am at the top end of North Range Road on the Pahiatua Track.
 Participants in the Traverse will be transported by bus from Race HQ (Ferry Reserve, Ballance) to the start of their event.

 The 25km course is off-road on a well-formed road.
 The section between 3.5 and 11km is on a 4wd track and is likely to include muddy sections which may be slippery, so trail shoes will be an advantage.
 Starting at the top of Pahiatua Track, participants follow North Range Road through the Te Rere Hau and Tararua Windfarms.
 The first 3.5km is on a gradual incline until you reach the Te Rere Hau Windfarm offices.
 From there the course is mainly undulating over the Tararuas with stunning views over Manawatu and the Tararua District.
 Along the way, participants pass a fascinating range of different wind turbine designs.
 Once you reach the woolshed on Hall Block Road, it is only another 5.5km of steep descent to the bottom of Hall Block Road, from where a short stretch along Gorge Road takes you back to the finish at the Ferry Reserve.
 Relax and grab some sustenance while you wait for the afternoon prize giving.

-Aid stations: Three aid stations serving water and energy drinks will be located at approximately 3.5km, 10km and 18km.
+Aid stations: Two aid stations serving water and energy drinks will be located at approximately 11km and 19km.
 However, the aid stations should not be relied upon as your sole source of hydration and nutrition.

 Parking and transport